lebpac/lebpac.github.io/programs.md

 #### 🏀 RBL Basketball (Gym)
 - Grades 2 to 4
-- September 26 to December 19, except no class October 31
+- September 26 to December 19, except no class October 31 and UPDATE: no class on October 24
 - 3:00 to 5:00 pm in the gym
 - $360 (12 sessions)
 - [Registration link](https://secure.esportsdesk.com/login.cfm?leagueID=22292&clientID=1477&regEventID=68387)